percona/pmm-doc/source/faq.rst

 How to control data retention for PMM?
 **************************************

-By default, both Prometheus and QAN store time-series data for 30 days.
+By default, PMM stores time-series data for 30 days.

-Depending on your available disk space and requirements, you may need to adjust the data retention time.
+Depending on your available disk space and requirements, you may need to adjust the data retention time:

-You can control data retention by the following way.

 #.
 Select the PMM Settings dashboard in the main menu.